jcboyd/jcboyd.github.io/index.md

 ## Research interests

 I am most interested in machine learning and its applications.
-At CBIO I am researching ways of improving [image-based drug screens](https://en.wikipedia.org/wiki/High-content_screening) using deep and transfer learning.
+At CBIO I am researching ways of improving the analysis of [image-based drug screen](https://en.wikipedia.org/wiki/High-content_screening) data using deep and transfer learning.

 ## Biography